Mayur57/twitter-nuke/README.md

 # Twitter Nuke
 Quickly and efficiently delete your entire tweet history with the help of your Twitter archive without worrying about the puny and pointless 3200 tweet limit imposed by Twitter.

+> **Note**
+> The project has been outdated and unsupported for quite a while.
+It might not work as intended.
+If you would like to work on improving support and resolving issues, please take a look at the issues tab and post a PR!

 ### About
 The script uses multithreading to speed up the deletion process by simultaneously running multiple instances of the Twitter API.
 By utilising this modification the speed can be improved upto **~50-60 times** the single threaded performance (~1 tweet per sec).